• Skip to primary navigation

 • Sprinkle the roughly chopped walnuts on top of the mixture.

-Baking Chocolate & beetroot brownies:
+Baking beet brownies:

 • Place the skillet in the oven for 35 to 40 minutes, or until you get a dry toothpick when you insert it inside the brownie.